smessie/Article-ESWC2024-DFDP/content/literature.md

 The blog post by Hochstenbach, Wright, and Turdean on [*RDF forms for Solid*](cite:cites hochstenbach_rdf_2022) discusses the utilization of the Solid-UI ontology to define forms in RDF and presents a state-of-the-art declarative form renderer using this ontology.

 [RDF-Form](cite:cites rdf-form) is another vocabulary that can be used to define forms in RDF.
-In contrast to SHACL and Solid-UI, RDF-Form has no way to link the fields to the form object.
+In contrast to SHACL and Solid-UI, it has no way to link the fields to the form object.
 As a result, all fields defined within the same resource file as the form are automatically associated with that form.
 This approach contradicts the Linked Data principles, which encourages linking everything together and supports multiple form definitions within a single resource file.
 The field type can be specified using the `form:widget` predicate, while the `form:binding` predicate is used to define a binding, similar to the previous ontologies.